fritz-marshal/fritz/doc/filters.md

 }
 ```

-`candid` and `objectId` are passed for the debugging purposes, to see which alerts pass your filter.
+`candid` and `objectId` are kept here for the debugging purposes, to see which alerts pass your filter.

 The output of the filter will look something like this: